 Total credits: 90

-The following degree plan is based on a student who receives a full 30 credit reduction.
-Students who do not receive a full credit reduction should choose additional credits in consultation with their advisor.
+The following degree plan is based on a student who receives a transfer of 30 credits based on their previous master's degree.
+Students who do not receive the 30 credits should choose additional credits in consultation with their advisor.

 Placement Examinations